-Good Shepherd follows the weather related school closing decision of Collinsville, Unit 10.
+Good Shepherd sometimes the weather related school closing decision of Collinsville, Unit 10.
 Listen to KMOX radio for information pertaining to the closing of school.
-If the Collinsville schools are closed due to weather conditions, then Good Shepherd is too.
-Good Shepherd Lutheran - Collinsville will also be seen for closings.
+If the Collinsville schools are closed due to weather conditions, then Good Shepherd could also follow.
+Good Shepherd Lutheran - Collinsville will be seen for closings.
 School events are cancelled if there is no school, unless there is a tournament.
-School Reach will also be used to coordinate days off or other important situations.
+RenWeb Parent Alert will also be used to coordinate days off or other important situations.